Yinfei/resident-evil-rpg/README.md

 Resident Evil RPG
 ===

-An adaptation of Resident Evil Remake to tabletop RPG
+A conversion of Resident Evil Remake into a tabletop RPG game